Resources

 Paré zot – French red cross.
 Board game online to learn about the natural hazards in Guadeloupe and have fun.
 (French)

 Interactive map of risks – UNDRR.
-Interactive map of current risks in the territories of the Caribbean, a member of the CDEMA.
+Interactive Map of Current Risks in the Caribbean Territories, Members of CDEMA.

 English version : https://thinkhazard.org/en/